About pool fencing and barrier safety standards

 In some situations your pool safety barrier may not be able to meet the requirements of the Modified Australian Standard or Community Safety Standard and Non-Standard Safety Provisions may be able to be applied.

-The non-standard safety provisions still require the pool safety barrier to restrict access to the pool area for children under five years of age.
+The non-standard safety provision still requires the pool safety barrier to restrict access to the pool area for children under five years of age.

-The situations where the non-standard safety provisions can be applied are:
+The situations where the non-standard safety provision can be applied are:

 - where the land or buildings or the design of the pool make it difficult and it would not be reasonable to require the pool safety barrier to comply with the standard requirement